 Established Proven Digital Product Development Process

-Nearly all development group utilize a development methodology such as Kanban, Waterfall, Agile.
-But A cookie cutter approach to managing your project is rarely not the most efficient, or effective.
+Nearly all development groups utilize a development methodology such as Kanban, Waterfall, Agile.
+But a cookie cutter approach to managing your project is rarely not the most efficient, or effective.
 Processes go beyond the development methodology and experienced digital solutions teams establish nuances to these processes that have benefits in the cost, speed, and quality of the development product.

 A Disclaimer: Outsourcing ≠ Offshoring

 We get asked this a lot.
 What’s the difference between outsourcing and offshoring your work?
 Offshoring is outsourcing, but not all outsourcing is offshore.